 Conventional approaches for treating oily wastewaters include gravity separation, skimming, dissolved air flotation, de-emulsification, coagulation and flocculation.
 Membrane processes are also increasingly used for treating oily wastewater.

 Membrane processes exhibit undisputable advantages over the conventional approaches, especially in treatment of highly emulsified oily wastewater: little energy consumption, small footprint and most importantly, nearly complete removal of oil in wastewaters.

-However, membrane processes have not been widely accepted by the industries and the major inhibiting factor for successful commercialisation of membrane processes is membrane fouling.
+However, membrane processes have not been widely accepted by the industries, and the major inhibiting factor for successful commercialization of membrane processes is membrane fouling.
 Membrane fouling is caused by adsorption and deposit of some components in feed water on the membrane surface and/or in the membrane matrix.